chlohal/ir-sensor/README.md

 It's important to know that the "ENTER" button on the numpad and the d-pad "OK" button have the same code, which I've referred to as `Button::Enter`.

 This is a very rough project so far.
 Calling the `button_events()` function will give you a channel of `Button` events.
 There is no timestamp associated with buttons; they are simply issued as soon as the transmission is recieved.

+On non-arm platforms, the channel will never yield anything.